nexodus-io/nexd-agent-gui/windows/README.md

 ![no-alt-text](../docs/images/windows-gui-dev-1.png)

 - Build and run the app by hitting the play button.
 This will add a Nexodus icon to the Windows desktop tray in the bottom right of the desktop.
 Interact with the app by right-clicking on the icon.
-- There is a debug directory that holds an exe if you would prefer to run that directly.
+- Every time you build the project, there is a directory `bin\Debug\net6.0-windows\` that contains the built executable if you would prefer to run that directly.
 If you do run the exe, ensure the privileges are elevated by running as Administrator.

 ### Basic Functionality